Star Wars: Galaxy’s Edge Guide

 Oga’s Cantina

-Oga’s Cantina will be a new lounge that will be serving Guests, when it opens in 2019 in Star Wars: Galaxy’s Edge.
-This stop will be run by a alien proprietor, Oga Garra and the cantina adheres to a strict code of conduct that tries to keep its unruly patrons in check.
-Patrons of the cantina come from across the galaxy to sample the famous concoctions created with exotic ingredients using “otherworldly” methods, served in unique vessels.
+Oga’s Cantina is a lounge that is located in Star Wars: Galaxy’s Edge.
+Oga Garra is the proprietor.
+The cantina adheres to a strict code of conduct that tries to keep its unruly patrons in check.
+Patrons of the cantina come from across the galaxy to sample the famous concoctions.
+These are created with exotic ingredients using “otherworldly” methods, served in unique vessels.
 With choices for kids and libations for adults, the cantina will make for a great stop!

 Musical entertainment at this cantina will be provided courtesy of RX-24, the former StarSpeeder 3000 pilot droid (who we first met in Star Tours).